Getting Started For The First Time & Don't Know How To Start?

 What is a PTIN and what are the requirements?

 A PTIN (Preparer Tax Identification Number) is anyone who is paid to assist in preparing federal tax returns must have a new PTIN for the current tax year.
 Keep in mind that PTINs cannot be shared by a firm.
 Every paid preparer must have their own PTIN before they can assist in preparing federal tax returns.

 PTINs expire and need to be renewed every year.
 This year, all PTINs expire on Dec.
 31, so renew or register for a PTIN right now to get a valid PTIN before Jan.
 1.

 To get a new PTIN, you can either apply online or fill out paper forms.
 For those who prefer the paper process, keep in mind that it will take about 4-6 weeks to process.
 Save yourself the weeks of uncertainty and register on the IRS website instead.
 Applying online takes only about 15 minutes.

 Click here to start your process now https://www.irs.gov/tax-professionals/ptin-requirements-for-tax-return-preparers

 Purchase & Download to computer/s

 After you have selected your software that fits you and your business.
 A download link to will be sent to your email you provided.
-Software release is generally after December 1 -15, 2017.
+Software release is generally after December 1 -15 of each end of year.
 Technical Support is available to assist you in setting it up for the 1st time.